 Money in Armenia

 The currency used in Armenia is called dram.
 The denominations are pretty big but once you get an idea of them, the maths is easy enough.
-You can count roughly that 500 dram = 1 USD.
+Find out how much your money is worth today by using the up-to-date converter below.

 You shouldn’t run into any trouble getting money out since there are ATMs in every city and town.
 (Well, maybe with the exception of the tiniest villages, but that was kinda expected anyway.)